* VIX hits lowest level since 2006 as risk sentiment rises

 The 10-year U.S. Treasury yield rose to its highest in a month, while gold prices fell, indicating a shift in investor preference for riskier assets.

 However, analysts cautioned against investor complacency, especially after the market’s strong run since Donald Trump’s elections as U.S. president.

 “In the short-term, investors can enjoy this run, but they should start to hedge their positions and look for safety,” said Christian Magoon, chief executive at Amplify ETFs in Chicago, Illinois.

 “Given world events, common sense would say there should be at least average volatility in daily price movement on the S&P 500.
 The index seems to be very lethargic.”

 The index has not moved more than 0.4 percent in either direction in the past 11 trading days.

-Five of the 11 major S&P sectors were higher, led by technology, while the typically defensive plays such as utilities and telecom services fell.
+Five of the 11 major S&P sectors were higher, while the typically defensive plays such as utilities and telecom services fell.

 Endo International, Office Depot and Marriott also rose after reporting better-than-expected quarterly earnings.

 Wayfair surged to an all-time high of $62.65 after the online furniture retailer revenue beat analysts’ expectations.